Blackening999/new-blog/README.md

-new-blog
+Ember + Node Blog
 ========

-Repo for tutorial "Building complete App with Ember and Node.js"
+This is a repo for tutorial "Building complete App with Ember and Node.js" You can find more information here: http://katansky-blog.com